 An innovative playground provides a colorful series of tunnels, slides, ladders, bridges, decks and swings for children to climb and explore.
-The playground has two separate areas, one for children ages 2–5, and one for children ages 5–12.
+The playground has two separate areas, one for ages 2–5, and one ages 5–12.
 Much of the playground is ramped for handicapped accessibility.
-There is also a sand pit for children to dig in and create sculptures, and lookout stations with views into the woods.
+There is also a sand pit, and lookout stations with views into the woods.

 More than 116 species of birds appear here, including a resident population of waterfowl and herons.
 Six state endangered bird species, black tern, black-crowned night heron, yellow-crowned night heron, osprey, Forster's tern, and three state threatened bird species, brown creeper, pied-billed grebe and red-shouldered hawk have been found in the area.